 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Gutsell has undergone many spelling variations, including Godsell, Godsall, Goldsalde, Godseel, Godsel, Godsalve and many more.

 Early Notables of the Gutsell family (pre 1700)

-More information is included under the topic Early Gutsell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Gutsell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gutsell family to Ireland